Ramadan and dementia care

 How is Ramadan observed by Muslims?

-During the thirty days of Ramadan, most Muslims will fast from the break of dawn to sunset.
+During the 30 days of Ramadan, most Muslims will fast from the break of dawn to sunset.
+This involves abstaining from eating, drinking and not indulging in bad habits.

-Muslims mark the end of Ramadan with a joyous celebration called Eid ul-Fitr, the Festival of the Breaking of the Fast.
-They give thanks for the strength given to them while fasting.
+Muslims mark the end of Ramadan with a celebration called Eid ul-Fitr, the Festival of the Breaking of the Fast.
+This involves praying Eid prayers, spending time with loved ones, and enjoying food together.

 Do all Muslims take part in spiritual fasting during Ramadan?